Mayor Fran Andrews opened the Tuesday night meeting of Trinity City Council with her resignation, effective April 30.

 Planted in the ground as if they were flowers, fields of blue pinwheels will soon be spinning and glittering in the springtime breeze across Randolph County.

 Your Archdale Bass Club chose the nuclear option for their second 2014 tournament.
 Shearon Harris Lake is a weedy cooling water lake for a Duke Energy reactor located in New Hill, just southwest of Raleigh.
 The lake is known for oversized bass.

 The Archdale-Trinity Panthers looks forward to another great season, said league volunteers.
 League emphasis football fundamentals along with faith, family and future.

-The Guil-Rand Rage opened its spring season with two convincing wins to begin play in the under-12 boys’ division of the Triad Challenge League.
+The Guil-Rand Rage stumbled this weekend against the Kernersville Falcons, dropping a 9-1 decision in the under-12 boys’ division of the Triad Challenge League.

 The latest research confirms that one of the best ways to keep your kids healthy is to make sure they never have a television in their bedroom.